codilime/VoteBot/README.md

 ## TODO:
 - Greeting in every message is irritating...
 - Draws are not handled in any way (print all of them in message)
+- Templates work only with DEBUG=True (is this some django quirk?)
 - Split dependencies to prod and dev, preferably use [poetry](https://github.com/python-poetry/poetry)
 - Docker + docker-compose (app + DB)
 - CI/CD